The Role of Lion Leaders in First-Year Programs

 - Demonstrate personal integrity through ethical and responsible behaviors.

-What is a NSO Peer Leader?
-New Student Orientation Peer Leaders are essential to student success and have the ability to contribute to the intellectual and personal growth of new students by offering insight and support during a very critical time.
-Peer Leaders will be trained to guide new students on the most important aspects of transitioning to Lindenwood University and becoming connected to academic and student life in order to best facilitate positive interactions among families and first-year students.
+What is a NSO Lion Leader?
+Welcome to the Pride: New Student Orientation Lion Leaders are essential to student success and have the ability to contribute to the intellectual and personal growth of new students by offering insight and support during a very critical time.
+Lion Leaders will be trained to guide new students on the most important aspects of transitioning to Lindenwood University and becoming connected to academic and student life in order to best facilitate positive interactions among families and first-year students.
 As part of NSO, you will take on a range of roles that include: